-Hookworms are small, thin nematodes that are approximately 1/4 to 1/2 in length.
-They are a common intestinal parasitic worm of dogs, and less so in cats.
+Hookworms are small, thin nematodes that are approximately 10 to 20 mm in length.
+They are a common intestinal parasitic worm of dogs, but can also infect cats.

-Hookworms live in the small intestine of the cat, attaching themselves to the intestinal wall using teeth like mouth parts (see photo) where they feed on the blood and tissue.
-This blood loss can lead to anaemia, intestinal bleeding, intestinal inflammation, diarrhea and even death.
+Hookworms live in the small intestine of the cat, attaching themselves to the intestinal wall using teeth like hooks (hence the name) where they feed on the blood and tissue.
+Blood loss can lead to anaemia, intestinal bleeding, intestinal inflammation, diarrhea and even death.

 There are a number of ways cats can become infected with hookworms and it is important to understand the life cycle of hookworms, which will be explained below.

 Via the skin (penetration): When a cat comes into contact with an environment infected with hookworm larvae which can penetrate the skin, from their they migrate to the intestine where they mature.
 This is known as percutaneous infection.

 Ingestion: Cats can also become infected by ingesting infective larvae in the environment, during grooming or via contaminated water and food.

 In utero: Worm eggs may be passed on from mother to her unborn puppies via the placenta.
 It hasn’t been established if this is the case with feline hookworms yet.

 Transmammary: Again, in dogs, it is possible for hookworm infection to be passed to her puppies via the breast milk.
 When a dog becomes infected with hookworms most of them migrate to the small intestine.
 However, some enter other tissues of the body, becoming dormant for years.
 When the animal becomes pregnant, they migrate to the mammary glands and are passed through the milk.
 It hasn’t been established if this is the case with cat hookworms yet.